Health libraryBack to health library

 COVID-19 shots: Safe during all stages of pregnancy

 Are you pregnant or planning to be soon?
-Good news.
-The Centers for Disease Control and Prevention (CDC) says it has enough data to confirm that COVID-19 vaccines are safe and effective for pregnant women.
+Now is the time to make sure you are up-to-date on your COVID-19 vaccines.
+The Centers for Disease Control and Prevention (CDC) have confirmed that COVID-19 vaccines are safe and effective for pregnant women.

 What the research says